bonnieho/BucketList/README.md

-# BucketList - an excerise showcasing Node.js, Express, and Handlebars
+# BucketList - an exercise showcasing Node.js, Express, and Handlebars

 ### Overview